edisonzsq/sctp-se-m4-week4-coaching/README.md

 git push -u origin master
 ```

-## Step 5: Step 5: Connect Your GitHub Repository to Vercel
+## Step 5: Connect Your GitHub Repository to Vercel

 1. Log in to your Vercel account.
 1. Click on "New Project".